bobertlo/gmars/README.md

 1. A thread-safe library implementing the MARS mechanics.
 2. Strong compliance to standards, with R/W limits and '88 rules enforcment.
 3. Reporting hooks to support custom front-ends and analysis engines.
-4. A modern visual simulator.
+4. A modern visual simulator front-end.

 ## Running the Simulator